aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 If you look back, you’ll soon be going that way.

-Last update: Tue Oct  8 05:08:35 2024
+Last update: Wed Oct  9 05:09:31 2024

 ### Let's play! 🎮